davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 But we could have avoided all this trouble if the constants were never shared or made global in the first place.
 Really the book XML and movie XML parsers are separate, and should be maintained separately.

-> **Aside: Really going overboard with constants**
+> ### Aside: Really going overboard with constants
 >
-> Once, in all my code-reading adventures, I stumbled upon a certain tool.
+> Once, in all my code-reading adventures, I stumbled upon a tool for generating constants.
 > With this tool, a programmer could write code using inlined literal values.
 > Then the programmer could run this tool on their source code.
-> The tool would find literal values, and replaced them with automatically-generated constants.
+> The tool would scan the code for bare literals, replacing each with an automatically-generated constant.
 >
 > For example, if your code had a string like this:
 >